Deployed Works Guide

 Set the communication rhythm

 Agree kickoff, check-ins, decision points, response expectations and where questions should go.
-A lightweight rhythm prevents confusion without turning the provider into an employee.

 Step 4